SapwoodStudio/Transmogrifier/README.md

 ## INSTALLATION 📥
+0. Prerequisites: [Blender 3.5.0 or newer](https://www.blender.org/download/).
+(Transmogrifier may work on older versions, but this has not been tested).
 1. [Download the latest version](https://github.com/SapwoodStudio/Transmogrifier/releases/latest).
 2. Install the addon, [like this](https://www.youtube.com/watch?v=vYh1qh9y1MI).
 3. Choose where to display the addon menu in Blender.